 should I brine my brisket?

 Even though I didn’t brine my brisket, you can certainly brine yours.
 It totally up to you and the flavor profile you prefer.

 Need some more inspiration for meaty mains?
 Check out my meat main recipes page!

-what to serve with easy smoked traeger brisket?
+what to serve with this easy smoked traeger brisket recipe

 Since you are likely making this brisket to feed a small crowd, let’s talk about the ultimate menu to accompany this gorgeous slab of meat!

 - For an appetizer, you can go with something gooey and cheesy like this spinach artichoke goat cheese dip.
 I also enjoy a summery option for bbqs like this tomato peach bruschetta that’s a snap to whip up.

 - When it comes to sides, I’m all about modern takes on the classics.
 Loaded bacon potato skewers and summer lemon pasta salad are two flavor pops that go really well with this smoky brisket.
 If you want to take advantage of fresh summer corn, this masala corn salad is a must!

 - Make a big batch of refreshing vodka strawberry lemonade or limeade margaritas to wash it all down with!

 If you love all things Traeger, be sure to check out these Traeger chicken wings recipes.